Zum Hauptinhalt springen

 Corporate Sustainability Due Diligence Directive (CSDDD)

-Due diligence obligations for human rights and environmental impacts across the chain of activities
+Due diligence obligations relating to human rights and adverse environmental impacts along the chain of activities

 Important note: